code-423n4/2023-01-reserve-findings/data/abuzay-Q.md

 Observe that the _register and _registerIgnoringCollisions functions are internal and not described in the contract.
 Affected Version:
 This vulnerability exists in the provided codebase with the version

+Title: Incorrect data type used for "v" value in PermitLib library

+Severity: Low

+Description:
+The PermitLib library, which is used for verifying metatx sigs for EOAs and smart contract wallets, uses the data type "uint8" for the "v" value in the "requireSignature" function.
+However, the "v" value of an Ethereum signature can be either 27 or 28, which exceeds the range of possible values for "uint8".

+Impact:
+This issue limits the range of possible "v" values, but it will not cause any security vulnerability or vulnerability in the function.
+The function will continue to work as expected in most cases, but it may return false results in rare cases where the "v" value is outside the range of "uint8".

+Steps to Reproduce:

+Use the PermitLib library in a smart contract
+Call the "requireSignature" function with a "v" value that is outside the range of "uint8" Observe that the function may return false results
+Recommendation:
+To fix this issue, the data type for the "v" value should be changed to "uint256" to allow for all possible "v" values.
+This change can be made in the "requireSignature" function of the PermitLib library.

+Testing:

+Test the PermitLib library after the modification with different range of v values and confirm it's working as expected.
+Review the impact of modification on the overall smart contract.